gospackler/couchdb/README.md

 ## Running Tests.

+Make sure there is a couch instane running on default port (5984) for it to work.

+Have disabled the DeleteDB for now so the DB created would persist.

+$ export GOPATH=$PWD
+$ go get -a
 $ go test -v

 The *_test fils contains the tests written.